nsaunders/purescript-tecton/docs/README.md

 ## "Hello world" example

 This example serves as a good starting point for experimenting with Tecton.
-Simply update the `css` function with your own rules to see Tecton's CSS output.
+Simply update the `styleSheet` function with your own rules to see Tecton's CSS output.

 ```haskell
 module Example.StyleSheet where